Home Remedies for Vaginal Itching: 9 Natural Options

 • 5 drops of tea tree oil

-Mix the ingredients and apply to the external vagina once per day for a maximum of 5 days.
-Do not apply to the inner vaginal canal.
+Mix the ingredients well and apply to the vulvar area once per day for up to 5 days.
+Do not apply this mixture inside the vagina.

-Tea tree oil should not be used by pregnant women.
+Tea tree oil should not be used during pregnancy.

 8. Bearberry sitz bath

-Another home remedy for vaginal itching is a bearberry solution that can be used in sitz baths.
-This plant contains antimicrobial properties and reduces the growth of Candida albicans.
+Another home remedy for vaginal itching is a bearberry sitz bath.
+Bearberry has antimicrobial properties and may help reduce the growth of Candida albicans.

 • 4 teaspoons of dried bearberry leaves